celiason/museum-visitor-model/README.md

 This project looks at visitor data and social media timelines to predict lags/changes in visitor rates.

 ![Predicted Visitors](figs/visitors_predicted.png)
-**Figure 1:** Predicted number of visitors based on social media activity.
+**Figure 1:** Actual and predicted number of visitors to the Bristol Museum from 2015-2019.

 ## Data sets